chmNatcha/VaccinationStrategies/README.md

-# VaccinationStrategies
-Vaccination strategies impact the probability of outbreak extinction: a case study of COVID-19 transmission
+# Vaccination strategies impact the probability of outbreak extinction: a case study of COVID-19 transmission

 # Abstract